EliBrank/underbrush/README.md

 **Underbrush** is a lovingly crafted 2D platformer created in just under a week using the [Godot Engine](https://godotengine.org/) for Atlas’ second trimester hack sprint.

 We set out to make a *small* game that felt *complete* and *polished*.
-With the theme revealed as _"environmentalism"_, our concept quickly took root: a FernGully-inspired tale of a fairy navigating a forest twisted by human exploitation.
+With the theme revealed as _"fairytales"_, our concept quickly took root: a FernGully-inspired tale of a fairy navigating a forest twisted by human exploitation.

 What started as “platformers are easy to make” quickly turned into a deep dive into unfamiliar tools, creative visual solutions, and fast-paced decision making.